bunkerity/bunkerweb/docs/quickstart-guide.md

     When using the [Docker integration](/1.4/integrations/#docker), to support PHP applications, you will need to :

 	- Copy your application files into the `www` subfolder of the `bw-data` volume of BunkerWeb
-	- Setup a PHP-FPM container for your application and mount the `bw-data/www` folder
+	- Set up a PHP-FPM container for your application and mount the `bw-data/www` folder
     - Use the specific settings `REMOTE_PHP` and `REMOTE_PHP_PATH` as environment variables when starting BunkerWeb

 	Create the `bw-data/www` folder :